 drawn to Egypt but prior to October 1986, I had

 never been to Egypt.
 Jenny had lived there for a year and had developed a

 business selling Egyptian art in Britain.
 I found out about her from an

-advertisement in a special jubilee edition of the
+advertisement in a special golden jubilee edition of the

 Prediction Magazine.
 This magazine was published to mark the 50th

 anniversary of the publication of the first ever copy early in February